 We occasionally hear of salmonella contamination of raw fruits and vegetables causing gastrointestinal illnesses.
 It’s not that hard to imagine how it could happen…

-Here’s one way to assure that your raw fruits and vegetables are sanitized:
+Here’s how to assure that your raw fruits and vegetables are sanitized:

 Federal regulations permit the use of sodium hypochlorite (chlorine bleach) in washing produce (21 CFR Part 173).

-Having said that, most sanitizing operations, unless the produce is very dirty, will not need a sanitizer concentration greater than 200 ppm total chlorine to achieve the desired sanitizing effect – provided contact times of one minute or greater (typically sufficient to achieve a thorough kill).
+Having said that, most sanitizing operations will not need a sanitizer concentration greater than 200 ppm total chlorine to achieve the desired sanitizing effect.
+Unless the produce is very dirty.
+And provided contact times of one minute or greater (typically sufficient to achieve a thorough disinfect).

 Let fruit or vegetables stand in solution for at least one minute.